-Escalating tensions between Russia and Ukraine have recently sent the stock market’s “fear gauge”, the Vix index, higher.
+A combination of the war between Russia and Ukraine, soaring inflation, and tightening monetary policy, have sent the stock market’s “fear gauge”, the Vix index, higher.
 The Vix is a measure of the amount of volatility traders expect for the US’ S&P 500 index during the next 30 days.

-It has recently risen to a level of 32 on Monday 28 February, well above its average since 1990 of 19, and steeply higher than its start of year level of 17.
-It’s not hard to imagine a scenario where it moves even higher in the coming days as events continue to unfold.
+It reached a level of 31 on Wednesday 19 May, well above its average since 1990 of 20, and steeply higher than its start of year level of 17.

-We also looked at a switching strategy, which sold out of stocks (S&P 500) and went into cash on a daily basis whenever the Vix entered this top bucket, then shifted back into stocks whenever it dipped back below.
-This approach would have underperformed a strategy which remained continually invested in stocks by 2.3% a year since 1991 (7.6% a year vs 9.9% a year, ignoring any costs).
+We looked at a switching strategy, which sold out of stocks (S&P 500) and went into cash on a daily basis whenever the Vix was above 30, then shifted back into stocks whenever it dipped back below.
+This approach would have underperformed a strategy which remained continually invested in stocks by 2.9% a year since 1991 (6.7% a year vs 9.6% a year, ignoring any costs).

-A $100 investment in the continually invested portfolio in January 1990 would have grown to be worth twice as much as $100 invested in the switching portfolio.
+A $100 investment in the continually invested portfolio in January 1990 would have grown to be worth nearly 2.5 times as much as $100 invested in the switching portfolio.